thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

         title: 'Go to the "Dashboards" page.
 Click the "Make public" icon next to the dashboard that you want to make public;'
     1:
         image: /images/user-guide/dashboards/managing-dashboard/make-public-dashboard-2-ce.png
         title: 'Dashboard is now public.
 In the pop-up window, click "Copy public link" icon.
-Now you can share a dashboard with this link.
-For example, send it by email.
+You can now share the dashboard using this link, for example, by sending it via email.
 Or you can use the quick buttons to share the link on social networks;'
     2:
         image: /images/user-guide/dashboards/managing-dashboard/make-public-dashboard-3-ce.png
         title: 'Next time you can find the public link to the dashboard in the dashboard details window;'